Korean birthday celebrations: Dol (돌)

-The Toljabee is the main celebration of Tol.
-A large table is prepared with over a dozen different types of rice cakes or ddeok (the main food).
-Some types of ddeok are paekseolgi (white steamed rice cakes), susu-kyongdan (rice cakes coated with rough red bean powder), mujigae-ddeok (rainbow-colored steamed rice cakes) and gyep'i-ddeok (puffed-air rice cakes).
-Along with the deeok, fruit is also served; the fruit on the table varies, depending on the season.
+The doljabi is the main celebration of dol.
+A large table is prepared with over a dozen different types of rice cakes or tteok (the main food).
+Some types of tteok are baekseolgi (white steamed rice cakes), susu-gyeongdan (rice cakes coated with rough red bean powder), mujigae-tteok (rainbow-colored steamed rice cakes) and gyepi-tteok (puffed-air rice cakes).
+Along with the tteok, fruit is also served; the fruit on the table varies, depending on the season.
 There is also a bowl of rice and various other foods placed on the table.
 Food is not the only thing on the table, however; there is also a large spool of thread, a brush, a Korean calligraphy set, a pencil, a book, money (10,000-won bills) and a bow and arrow (or a needle, ruler and pair of scissors for girls).
-After the table is set, the parents sit the baby on a traditional Korean mattress (bolou) and Korean cushions (bangsuk).
+After the table is set, the parents sit the baby on a traditional Korean mattress (boryo) and Korean cushions (bangseok).
 This is done so that relatives can get better pictures of the infant.
 There is also a traditional screen in the background.
-The toljiabee then begins.
+The doljabi then begins.
 The baby picks up various items on the table that attracts him or her.
 The items that the child picks up are said to predict the child's future.
 If the child picks up the thread, the child will have a long life.
 A child who picks up the pencil, book or calligraphy set is forecast to be a good scholar.
 A child who picks the rice, rice cakes, or money will become rich; some say that choosing the rice (or a rice cake) means the child is unintelligent, or that they will never be hungry.
 If the ruler, pair of scissors or needle is chosen, it is said that the child will be dexterous.
 If the child chooses the knife, they will become a good chef.
 In the modern era, people often prepare modern objects such as an airplane, ice skates, a microphone, a stethoscope or a computer mouse, to symbolize current successful occupations.
 In the past, families would use items they had in their household but in modern times, people purchase either a modern or traditional Doljabi set from Korean stores that specialize in Korean traditions.